yugabyte/yb-iot-fleet-management/README.md

 2. Start the data processing application
   Use either of these options:
   - Spark
-    - Set the following environment variables
+    - Set the following environment variables (note that you will need to create a Java keystore with the certificate if using SSL)
       - CASSANDRA_HOST
       - CASSANDRA_PORT
       - CASSANDRA_USERNAME